wombleton/gitlaw-nz/acts/W/Waikato Show Trust Act 1965.md

 ##### 17 Penalty

-*   Every person who commits any breach of any bylaw under this Act is liable to a fine not exceeding 5 pounds and shall also be liable to pay damages in respect of any injury done by such person.
-All fines and damages may be recovered in a summary way, and when so recovered shall be paid without deduction to the Trust Board.
+*   Every person who commits any breach of any bylaw under this Act is liable on conviction to a fine not exceeding 5 pounds and shall also be liable to pay damages in respect of any injury done by such person.
+All fines and damages may be recovered in accordance with [Part 3][32] of the Summary Proceedings Act 1957, and when so recovered shall be paid without deduction to the Trust Board.

+    Section 17: amended, on 1 July 2013, by [section 413][33] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 18 Repeal